caderek/arrows/packages/dispatch/README.md

 isIn(names)('Bob') // -> false
 ```

+---

 ### types

 An object that contains a list of the most common types to use with the [getType](#getType) function.
-You can use instead using raw strings, which is error-prone.
+You can use it instead of using raw strings (which is error-prone).

 #### Example